Scarabol/rock-raiders-web/README.md

 - Overwrite Main Menu Logo with "Nuke Saves & Assets Cache" and "Nuke ALL Caches"
 - Move camera with click on mini map
 - Use same team for all missions and add names to raiders
+- Auto switch from portrait to landscape mode in fullscreen

 ### v0.9.0 - Polishing